carbon-io/carbond/doc/GettingStarted.md

 ### More examples

 Studying examples is a great way to learn.
-We have tons of examples at LINK
+We have an entire [github repository full of runnable examples](https://github.com/willshulman/datanode-examples) to explore.